9.1 – The Harami Pattern

 - The highest high between P1 and P2 acts as the stoploss for the trade.

 Here is a chart of IDFC Limited where the bearish harami is identified.
 The OHLC details are as follows:

 P1 – Open = 124, High = 129, Low = 122, Close = 127

 P2 – Open = 126.9, High = 129.70, Low, = 125, Close = 124.80

 The risk-taker will initiate the trade on day 2, near the closing price of 125.
 The risk-averse will initiate the trade on the day after P2, only after ensuring it forms a red candle day.
 In the above example, the risk-averse would have avoided the trade completely.

 The stop loss for the trade would be the highest high between P1 and P2.
 In this case, it would be 129.70.

 - The harami pattern evolves over 2 trading sessions – P1 and P2.

 - The bearish harami pattern is formed at the top end of an uptrend.
 P1 is a long blue candle, and P2 is a small red candle.
 The idea is to initiate a short trade near the close of P2 (risk taker).
-The risk averse will initiate the short near the close of the day only after ensuring it is a red candle day
+The risk-averse will initiate the short near the day’s close only after ensuring it is a red candle day.

 - The stop loss on a bearish harami pattern is the highest high price between P1 and P2.